paimpozhil/docker-volume-backup/README.md

 a python script to backup/restore the docker data containers / volumes.

-this script is particularly suitable for volume only contianers thought it should work with any container that has volumes.
+this script is particularly suitable for volume only containers thought it should work with any container that has volumes.

 ####Requires Python && Docker-py python package.